What We Do

 - Assistance for low-income individuals

-Health, Housing, and Human Services (H3S) consists of eight divisions, dedicated to ensuring healthy families and strong communities in Clackamas County.
+Health, Housing, and Human Services (H3S) consists of seven divisions, dedicated to ensuring healthy families and strong communities in Clackamas County.